ebensing/gh-benchmarks/README.md

 * *port* - The port for the server to run on.
 Defaults to 8080
 * *mongoDBuri* - The uri of the mongoDB instance that the system should connect to.
 Defaults to localhost
+* *githubUri* - Github URL.
+You can change this if you happen to be running your own instance of Github
+* *githubApiUri* - Github API URL
+* *jobsFile* - This is the JSON file which contains all of your job data, by default this is `config/jobs.json`
+* *emailFile* - This is the JSON file which contains the email configuration information

 email.json
 --------------------